Evanlab02/HomePortalV2/documentation/docs/installation.md

 ----------------------------------------- DOMAIN CONFIGURATION ----------------------------------------------------------

 📢 You need to configure the caddyfile to point to the correct domains for all your applications.
 We assume that you 📢 know how to configure your DNS.
-Also ensure your jellyfin proxy is setup correctly as this can vary quite a bit 📢 depending on your setup.

 --------------------------------------------- CERTIFICATES -------------------------------------------------------------

-📢 Remember that if runnning on a private network like tailscale, there is a guide to getting certs setup as automatic 📢 certificates from caddy will not work.
-The default Caddyfiles assume you will be providing certificates so adjust as 📢 needs be.
+📢 Remember there is a guide to getting certs setup for private networks/IPs 📢 Ensure your Caddyfile matches to what your cert files look like.

 ----------------------------------------------- MODULES ----------------------------------------------------------------